intel/ParseAndC/README.md

   If you feel that this tool sucks, I still want to hear about it.
   If you have some feature in mind that you feel would make the tool better, I want to hear about it.

-  Please email me with any feedback: pkmanna AT gmail DOT com
+  Please email me with any feedback: Firstname <period> MI <period> Lastname AT company DOT com

  ##   FREQUENTLY ASKED QUESTIONS      ##